netobserv/netobserv.github.io/content/posts/2025-01-23-cli_whats_new_1.8.md

 ```
 to focus only on drops.

 On top of the features, you can use all the filtering capabilities mentioned above to focus on what you're looking for.
-A `NetObserv / On Demand` dashboard will be automatically created, showing the results.
+A `NetObserv / On Demand` dashboard is automatically created, showing the results.

 ![dashboard]({page.image('cli-whats-new-1-8/dashboard.png')})

 In this mode, the maximum bytes or time options are ignored since there is no collector pod involved.
 Only the eBPF agents are deployed.
-You will need to run `stop` or `cleanup` command to remove everything.
+You need to run `stop` or `cleanup` command to remove everything.

 ## Help!